VGX-3100 SynCon® vaccine for cervical dysplasia/cancer

 In March, 2011, Inovio initiated a phase II clinical trial for its investigational VGX-3100 synthetic DNA vaccine for cervical dysplasia caused by human papillomavirus (HPV).

 The study, designated HPV-003, is assessing adult females with CIN 2/3 or CIN 3 and biopsy-proven HPV 16 or 18.
 Cervical intraepithelial neoplasias (CIN) are pre-cancerous stages of abnormal cells that precede cervical cancer.
-The randomized, placebo-controlled, double-blind study will evaluate cervical tissue changes after three 6 mg doses of VGX-3100 are administered by injection in combination with Inovio's CELLECTRA® electroporation delivery device.
-A total of 148 patients will be enrolled in 49 study centers in the US, S. Korea, South Africa, Australia, and Canada.
+The randomized, placebo-controlled, double-blind study in a minimum of 148 women will evaluate cervical tissue changes after three 6 mg doses of VGX-3100 are administered by injection in combination with Inovio's CELLECTRA® electroporation delivery device.
+Enrollment has been completed for this study.

 The primary endpoints of this study are to assess regression of cervical lesions to CIN 1 or less and clearance of HPV 16 or 18.
 The study will evaluate the efficacy of the vaccine in patients who receive VGX-3100 at 0, 4 and 12 weeks compared to placebo recipients, based on a biopsy performed six months after the final vaccine dose.